 Current tax assets and liabilities are measured at the amount expected to be recovered or paid to the tax authorities.
 Current tax payable includes any adjustment to tax payable in respect of previous years.
 Income tax is recognised in the income statement except to the extent that it relates to items recognised directly in equity.
 Income tax relating to items recognised directly in equity is recognised in equity.

-Uncertain tax positions are included when it is virtually certain that the tax position will be sustained in a tax review, and provisions are made relating to uncertain or disputed tax positions at the amount expected to be paid.
-The provision is reversed when the disputed tax position is settled in favour of Elkem and can no longer be appealed.
+Uncertain tax positions are included when it is virtually certain Multi-employer defined benefit plans where available that the tax position will be sustained in a tax review, and information is insufficient to be able to calculate each provisions are made relating to uncertain or disputed tax participant's obligation, are accounted for as contribution plans. positions at the amount expected to be paid.
+The provision is reversed when the disputed tax position is settled in favour of Share-based payment Elkem and can no longer be appealed.
+The fair value of options granted under the share-based